victorOdimegwu/victorOdimegwu/README.md

 # Hi, I'm Victor 👋

 I'm a **Data Analyst** transitioning into Growth Marketing Analytic.
-Passionate about turning data into growth strategies – funnel optimization, A/B testing & campaign insights.
+Passionate about turning data into growth strategies.

 ---